 This collegiate neo-gothic building is now once again all about the light.
 I learned from a recent show on PBS how this is intrinsic to the gothic style.
 Structural achievements like the flying buttresses of the great cathedrals allowed the builders to thin down the masonry walls and allow in more “heavenly light” to convey the spirituality of the space.
 What we perceive as quite traditional, they called a “modern” expression, freed from the dark load-bearing masonry buildings with thick walls and small windows of the past.

-A renewed St. Mary’s Hall occupies its prominent site in the middle of campus projecting “heavenly light” all around, a symbol of the welcoming Jesuit community who calls it home and the result of a “divine renovation.”
+A renewed St. Mary’s Hall occupies its prominent site in the middle of campus projecting “heavenly light” all around, a symbol of the welcoming Jesuit community who calls it home and the result of a “divine renovation” primarily due to the services of a decorator.
 The goal according to Mary Nardone, Associate Vice President for Capital Projects for Boston College, “was to maintain the historical character of St. Mary’s while improving its functionality and efficiency, and also give it a more open, inviting look.
 We’ve heard many compliments.”

 The Boston College Chronicle, January 16, 2015